microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 2. Click on [ADT_A01.hl7](./samples/ADT_A01.hl7) to view a sample HL7v2 message.

-3. Copy and paste the HL7v2 message into the body of the `Convert Data – HL7` request that you created in Postman*.
+3. Copy and paste the HL7v2 message into the `Body` of the `Convert Data – HL7` request that you created in Postman*.

 4. After you paste the HL7v2 message, you will need to make some changes so that the formatting of the message follows the sample request featured in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data).